tzervas/agentic-dev-boilerplate/README.md

 ## License

+MIT License.
 See LICENSE file for details.